 Now take $\xi$ to be a complete lamination containing $|\mu|$ that intersects $|\lambda|\setminus |\mu|$ transversely.
 The stretch vector $v_{\xi}$, with respect to $\xi$, is contained in $N_x([\mu])$, but not in $N_x([\lambda])$ as $\xi$ intersects $|\lambda|$ transversely (\cref{thm:infcomparison}).
 This contradicts \cref{eq:case3}, and hence $|\mu|$ cannot be a proper subset of $|\lambda|$ and must instead be equal to $|\lambda|$. \end{proof}

-\begin{remark} \cref{thm:equisupport} claims that every interior point corresponds to a projective lamination whose support is $|\lambda|$, but it does not say that every lamination whose support is precisely $|\lambda|$ is mapped into the interior of $F_{|\lambda|}$. \end{remark}
+\begin{remark} \cref{thm:equisupport} claims that any interior point of $F_{|\lambda|}$ corresponds to a projective lamination whose support is $|\lambda|$, but it does not say that every lamination whose support is precisely $|\lambda|$ is mapped into the interior of $F_{|\lambda|}$. \end{remark}

 \begin{corollary} For two arbitrary projective laminations $[\lambda],[\mu]\in\pml(S)$,

 \end{corollary}

 \begin{corollary} The dimension of $\iota_x([\lambda])$ is at most equal to the dimension of the cone of transverse measures on $|\lambda|$ subtracted by $1$. \end{corollary}